AudioCatApp/.github/CONTRIBUTION-PROTOCOL.md

 ## Merging
 - The reviewee (assignee) is responsible for merging.
 PR can be merged when:
   - All conversations are resolved.
-  - Approvals from every reviewer who left comments is given.
+  - Approvals from every reviewer who left comments is given and no unreviewed changes are made.
+  - Branch is 0 commits behind main (if not - rebase).
+  - All conflicts with main branch are resolved.

-- Corresponding branch will be deleted automatically.
+- Corresponding feature branch will be deleted automatically after successful merge.